Description of Provider Plan Features

 Amazon S3 Endpoints: A "bucket" on Amazon Web Services S3 may be configured as a Globus endpoint.
 Note that, unlike standard Globus endpoints, an S3 endpoint does not require installation of Globus Connect Server.
 You can only create S3 endpoints as part of a Provider subscription.
 Please contact us if you would like to set up an S3 endpoint during our beta testing period.

 Support for Globus Connect, Web, CLI: We have a dedicated support team that will respond to issues within a specified timeframe, and will work with the rest of the Globus team (and other service providers) to resolve them.
 Our support group will field questions related to Globus Connect (Personal and Server), the Globus web user interface, and the Globus command line interface (CLI).

 Data Publication: Enables use of Globus data publication functions, including the ability to describe a dataset using standard identifiers and metadata, run the dataset through a curation workflow, and publish the dataset so that it may be discovered and used by others.
 More information on data publication is available here.

 Application Integration: This is required for for organizations that have integrated Globus data management functionality into their web site or user portal.
 This allows you to build web applications that use Globus file transfer and sharing services via our REST API or the Globus user-interface widgets.

 Support Service Level: Globus Provider subscriptions include support for a defined number of named contacts, during regular business hours of Monday - Friday, 9am - 5pm US Central time (excluding US federal holidays), with 1 business day response, and commercially reasonable effort resolution.

-Support Contacts: The number of named users that may submit and manage support requests on behalf of your organization for a given managed endpoint.
+Support Contacts: The number of named users that may submit and manage support requests on behalf of your organization.